fatihy101/php-website/README.md

 ## PHP Website

 Fully CRUD and operational website with its admin panel.
-Created with PHP, Bootstrap, JQuery and MySQL.
+Created with PHP, Docker, Bootstrap, JQuery and MySQL.